Read the question aloud

 Radio waves, light and microwaves are part of this family of waves.
 They are used for heating and cooking food, but they are also used in communication technology.

 Microwaves are used for mobile phones, satellite TV and long distance communication.
 Microwave aerials are on high buildings because transmitters and receivers have to be in 'line of sight'.

 Satellite dishes are microwave receivers that deliver satellite television channels.

-Satellites orbiting the Earth are in line of sight with a huge aerial on the ground, which handles a great number of phone calls and television pictures at the same time.
+Satellites orbiting the Earth are in line of sight of a huge aerial on the ground which handles a great number of phone calls and television pictures at the same time.

 Many people worry about the position of aerials and the excessive use of mobile phones, due to concerns about the possible risk of cancer.
 Young people who are still developing are at higher risk of being affected.
 Microwave signals can interfere with medical equipment and they must be switched off in hospitals.

-Radiowaves are also useful for wireless technology and the radio.
+Radio waves are also useful for wireless technology and, of course, the radio.
 They are reflected off solid surfaces, so sometimes provide signals in hard to reach areas.

-Waves have some properties: amplitude, wavelength, frequency and speed.
-Study the diagram as some questions will be about the properties of waves.
+Waves have a number of properties: amplitude, wavelength, frequency and speed.
+Study the diagram below, as some questions will be about the properties of waves.
 The speed of a wave is calculated using the following formula:

 wave speed = frequency x wavelength

 Now you've read all that (phew!), let's have a go at answering some questions about waves.
 Quick - on to the first question!